SirDank/dank.tool/README.md

 - OS: Windows 7-11
 - Spotify: latest official [versions](https://cutt.ly/8EH6NuH)
 - For Windows Desktop only (Microsoft store version is not suitable).
-- PowerShell: version 5 and above recommended

 ## ♦️ SpotX Features ♦️

 - Blocks all banner, video and audio ads in the client
 - Hiding podcasts, episodes and audiobooks from the homepage (optional)
 - Block Spotify automatic updates (optional)
-- Automatic clearing of [audio cache](https://github.com/amd64fox/SpotX/discussions/2) (optional)
 - More experimental features have been activated ([see the full list](https://github.com/amd64fox/SpotX/discussions/50))
-- Disabled Sentry (Prevented Sentry from sending console log/error/warning to Spotify developers)
+- Disabled sentry's console log/error/warning messages to Spotify developers, halted user interaction logging, eliminated right-to-left CSS rules for simplification, and performed code minification
-- Disabled logging (Stopped various elements to log user interaction)
-- Removed RTL rules (Removed all right-to-left CSS rules to simplify CSS files)
-- Code minification

 ## ♦️ Spicetify Features ♦️